sf-wdi-30/schedule/contributing.md

 * Numbers in folder and file names should be zero-padded (e.g. `week-01` instead of `week-1`)
 * Folder and file names should be all lowercase and dash-separated
 * Folder and file names should only contain alpha-numerics [UTF-8] [0-9] [a-z]
-* Readmes should be lowercase and should always be markdown, with a `.md` extension: `readme.md`
+* README files should be lowercase and should always be markdown, with a `.md` extension: `README.md`

 ## Default File Names